Introduction

 - Safety First: Wear protective gloves and goggles.
 Ensure good ventilation if working indoors.

-- Heat Gun Application: Set the heat gun to a low setting and slowly move it over the painted area.
+- Heat Gun Application: Set the heat gun to a low setting and gradually move it over the painted area.
 The heat will soften the paint, making it easier to scrape off.

 - Scraping: Use a metal scraper to gently remove the softened paint.
 Be cautious not to overheat the metal to avoid warping.